|Sgt. John Funston Campbell

 The members of the company made their way to Mariveles at the southern tip of Bataan and started what they simply called "the march."
 The POWs made their way north from Mariveles.
 The first five miles of the march were uphill.
 At one point, the members of the company had to run past Japanese artillery firing on Corregidor.
 They received little water and little food.
 When they reached San Fernando, they were put into a bull pen.
 In one corner of the bull pen was a trench the POWs were suppose to use as a washroom.
 The surface of the trench was alive with maggots.
 How long they remained in the bull pen is not known.

-To lower the death rate among the POWs, the Japanese took another Philippine Army base and made it a new POW camp.
-John was sent to the camp when it opened in early June 1942.
-According to medical records kept at Cabanatuan, Sgt.
+According to medical records kept at Cabanatuan, John was admitted to the hospital and assigned to Barracks 1.
+Multiple records show that Sgt.
 John F. Campbell died of dysentery on Saturday, July 11, 1942, at approximately 3:00 A.M.
 Another medical record from the camp shows his cause of death as malaria, while the final report on the 192nd Tank Battalion confirms his date of death, but it does not give a cause of death.
 Since records were not as organized, at the camp, before August 1942, it is believe he was buried in Grave 1011, with twelve other men who died on that date.

 Return to A Company